One of London’s most recognizable and popular attractions is the London Eye.

 These prices are currently the same when booking online for both same day and future dates, and for both peak and off-peak, although of course pricing can change so always check the website.

 If you are visiting with a family that meet the above criteria, this is a very good value option.
-If you were visiting with 2 adults and 2 children ages 3-15, you would save £20 on the total off-peak price, and even more if visiting peak or same day.
+If you were visiting with 2 adults and 2 children ages 3-15, you would save up to £40 depending on the time of day and year you visit.

 Note that sometimes the London Eye family ticket booking window doesn’t have the option to add a child under 3, despite the website stating that they need a ticket.